lab1092/blender-manual_ja/manual/materials/nodes.rst

    Accessing the Compositing screen

-If you switch to the :guilabel:`Compositing` screen (:kbd:`Ctrl-left` if you are on the default screen) you'll find a :guilabel:`Node Editor` on the top half of the screen.
+If you switch to the *Compositing* screen (:kbd:`Ctrl-Left` if you are on the default screen) you'll find a *Node Editor* on the top half of the screen.
 When you enabled material nodes, a material node and an output node were automatically added to the node editor.

-You can also split the 3D view in the default screen in two and change one into a :guilabel:`Node Editor`.
+You can also split the 3D view in the default screen in two and change one into a *Node Editor*.

 +-------------------------------------------------------------------+----------------------------------------------------------+